Beste Zangers

-In each series a number of well-known performers take turns as the central artist in the hot seat that gets honoured by the other artists by singing songs that are of significance to that person.
-It can be a cover of one of his/her own songs, a song that inspires the artist in the hot seat or something from his/her past.
+In each series, a number of well-known performers take turns as the central artist in the hot seat that gets honoured by the other artists by singing songs that are of significance to that person.
+It can be a cover of one of their own songs, a song that inspires the artist in the hot seat or something from their past.
 In earlier seasons, the central artist decided who had to sing which song, while in later seasons the artists could pick one from a list themselves.
 The artist in the hot seat ranks the performances and picks a favourite performance, which results in that person being the winner of the episode.
-The first six seasons also have a final episode where they discuss and vote on their favourites.
-Later the voting became less important and they stopped doing this.
+The first six seasons also have a final episode, where they discuss and vote on their favourites.
+Later, the voting became less important and they stopped doing this.
 In season 10 they introduced a final episode where the artists sing duets.
 The show format has since been used in other European countries: Denmark, Norway, Sweden, Finland, Germany, Belgium, Lithuania, Estonia and Switzerland.

-In July 2017 two compilations were broadcast in celebration of Beste Zangers' tenth anniversary.
+In July 2017, two compilations were broadcast in celebration of Beste Zangers' tenth anniversary.